- Instructional Services Overview

 - Title I

-AVID enrolls its students in rigorous classes such as honors and Advanced Placement, and provides support through an academic elective class taught within the school day by trained AVID teachers.
+- supports through an academic elective class taught within the school day by trained AVID teachers.

 - writing, reading and inquiry-based curriculum that helps students understand content that is complex, ambiguous, provocative and personally or emotionally challenging.